 In chapter 347, Konohamaru performs a variation of the Sexy Jutsu with two naked girls holding each other suggestively.
 Sakura punches Konohamaru for being a pervert and after Naruto tries to explain that it would serve as a distraction, she says "You're the only idiots who'd fall for a jutsu like that!".
 Konohamaru then decides to try the same jutsu again, but this time with shadow clones of Sai and Sasuke.
 Guess Sakura's reaction.
-Unfortunately, this was made instantly uncomfortable when the later part of this scenewasn't in the anime.

 There is another incident soon after Sai joins Team 7.
 When he insults Naruto, Naruto picks up a fight with him.
 Sakura lectures Naruto about importance of teamwork and asks him to ignore Sai's comments.
 A moment later, Sai insults Sakura.
 Guess what follows.

 Another one is when Suigetsu comments that he's the only normal member of Taka- right before going on a rant about how he's compelled to cut things apart.

 In an early episode, Buggy the Clown shows that his Devil Fruit power makes him a "Splitting Man".
 Luffy says that Buggy is a freak...and then an arrow points to him that says "Rubber Man".

 Luffy does this quite often due to his naďveté/obtuseness - One such example is where Kidd and Law demonstrated their magnetic and space-warping powers respectively, while Luffy showed off Gear Third, and a post-Gear Third shrunken Luffy remarked that the other two have weird powers.